Sebby-T/sebastianturner.ca/_projects/ecommerce.md

 year:
   - "2019"
 project_img_dis: "/images/project-img-dis/mockup-catonaut.png"
+dis_missing: "Catonaut Ecommerce website mockup in a Macbook"
 color_info: |
   The purple represent a deep space feeling and sets a mood for the website.
 White represents the stars we see in the sky.
 These accents pair well and create a space themed harmony with the purple and white colours.
 main_colors: